Tunisia’s political background

 The approach of NIMD in Tunisia

-NIMD started working in Tunisia in 2012 and the core aim of NIMD’s programme has been building the capacity of the parties and politicians to work effectively in this new democracy and as part of that to encourage interparty dialogue.
+NIMD started working in Tunisia in 2012 in collaboration with Demo Finland.
+The core aim of the programme has been building the capacity of the parties and politicians to work effectively in this new democracy and as part of that to encourage interparty dialogue.

 Tunisia School of Politics

 To achieve this, NIMD and Demo Finland set up a School of Politics together with its local partner, Centre des Études Méditerranéennes Internationales.
 Here, politicians work together in a multiparty setting to learn the skills and knowledge that they need to work together in a multiparty democracy.
 By learning together, they also get to know each other and get used to talking together which can help to increase trust and encourage interparty dialogue.
 By the end of 2014, 6 cohorts of politicians, approximately 180 people, had completed a programme.

 In 2016, political parties in Tunisia agreed to set up an interparty dialogue platform.
 The first meeting to discuss the platform was held in mid-April 2016 and facilitated by the Tunisia School of Politics, with the objective of providing the parties with a neutral zone where they could discuss issues of mutual concern.
 Even though Tunisia is the only country of the Arab spring that is still committed to democracy, major political issues, such as economic recession, terrorism, and youth issues, remain.